erinkelsey/microfrontend-saas-landingpage-react-vue/README.md

 - Container will always use the latest version of a child app (doesn't require a redeploy of containter)
 - OR Container can specify exactly which version of a child it wants to use (requires a redeploy to change)

+## Deployment Requirements

+- Want to deploy each microfrontend independently (including the container)
+- Location of child app remoteEntry.js files must be known at build time!
+- Many frontend deployment solutions assume you're deploying a single project - we need something that can handle multiple different ones
+- Probably need a CI/CD pipeline of some sort
+- At present, the remoteEntry.js file name is fixed!
+Need to think about caching issues